Analyze successful stores in existing markets

 - Click Run.

-However, these are not the final scores for the market areas.
+These are not the final scores for the market areas.
 You'll add more information on competitors and city size.

 Add point layer-based criteria